skylarw19/Minesweeper/README.md

 # Frozen Minesweeper
 ##
-## Objective:
+## Introduction:
+Before I had access to more intense computer games, Minesweeper was what I'd play when I was bored.
+I thought it'd be great to replicate this timeless game while adding my own flavor to it.
 Create a browser-based game that accurately models playing a standard game of Minesweeper.

 ## To play the game:
 Click [here](https://skylarw19.github.io/Minesweeper/) to play the game.